redstone-finance/redstone-oracles-monorepo/packages/fuel-connector/sway/README.md

         1. [For contract invoker](contract_invoker/src/main.sw)
     1. NOTE:
         1. all time the `make deploy` is invoked for the unchanged code the contract gets the same contract id.
-        1. the contract cannot be re-deployed, so it's needed to change the value of `SALT` constant in the [Makefile](./Makefile) to have the contract deployed once-again.
+        1. the contract cannot be re-deployed, so it's necessary to change the value of `SALT` constant in the [Makefile](./Makefile) to have the contract deployed once-again.
-1. There is no contract's constructor in sway, so it's needed to run `make init`/`make SIGNING_KEY=... init` to have the contract initialized.
+1. There is no contract's constructor in sway, so it's necessary to run `make init`/`make SIGNING_KEY=... init` to have the contract initialized.
 1. The contract is available for use.
 You can check it by exploring the account [here](https://app.fuel.network)